harmyderoman/vuejs-confirm-dialog/README.md

 ### Two ways of usage

-The package lets you decide how to use it.
+The plugin lets you decide how to use it.
 The first way is to use hooks:

 - `onConfirm` - hook gets a callback that runs after the user confirmed the modal message
 - `onCancel` - run callback if the user decides to click cancel